-It’s 1:30 a.m. and everyone else in the house is tucked in and sound asleep.
-I’ve been sitting here in the recliner, listening to the wind chimes on the porch, the dogs snore, and the house creak for the past two hours … struggling to find the perfect words for a Mother’s Day tribute.
+It’s 1:30 a.m.
+Everyone else in the house is tucked in and sound asleep.
+I’ve been sitting here in the recliner, listening to the dogs snore and the house creak for the last couple of hours … struggling to find the perfect words for a Mother’s Day tribute.
 You might be thinking, “For crying out loud, Patti.
-You’re a writer.
-It should be easy.”
+You’re a writer … it should be easy.”
 Well, I’ll tell you a secret: There are times when words hide in the recesses of my heart … preventing the raw emotions from surfacing and damming up a lake of tears.
-This is one of those times … but through prayer, some gentle prodding from the Holy Spirit and a box of Kleenex nearby, I think I’m ready.
+This is one of those times, but through prayer, some gentle prodding from the Holy Spirit and a box of Kleenex nearby, I think I’m ready.

 Praise God those days are long gone.
-I’m no longer blinded by denial.
-I see what an incredible woman she was … but I’m not through assigning blame.
-I blame her for a life that is now filled with blessings beyond belief.
+I am so grateful to have had many years of clarity before she passed away to realize and tell her what an incredible mother she was.
+Blame turned into gratitude.
+Gratitude for a life that overflows with blessings beyond belief.
 A life that would have otherwise continued down the path of self-destruction had it not been for her faith, strength and unconditional love.

 Thank you, mom, for never giving up on me.
 Not a day goes by that I don’t think of you, miss you and thank God for being your daughter.